AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve-data-view.md

 To retrieve data views:

-1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `OSI`.<br>The AVEVA Data Hub Data Views connector file displays in the `All` pane.
+1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `AVEVA`.<br>The AVEVA Data Hub Data Views connector file displays in the `All` pane.

    ![Get Data](_images/get-data.png)